Condor Design

 The implementation layer is responsible for using the backend to create the numerical functions needed to evaluate model and call any solvers as needed.

-The embedded Options class inside a model provides a name-space.
-Attributes without a leading underscore are placed into a dict for the keyword arguments to the implementation’s construct() method.
-Special behavior for _implementation and …
+The embedded Options class inside a model provides a name-space for specifying solver options.
+Attributes without a leading underscore can be placed into a dict by condor.implementations.utils.options_to_kwargs() to pass to the solver.
+The __implementation__ is used to specify the class to use, otherwise inheriting from the template.

-Solver options can be passed from throught he Options attribute.
-Ultimately it is the implementations job to parse the Options, but except where different solvers for the same model-type conflict the intention is to make the argument manipulation at the implementation layer as thin as possible.
+Ultimately it is the implementation’s job to parse the Options.
+The intention is to make the argument manipulation at the implementation layer as thin as possible.
+This is not always possible, especially when supporting multiple solvers for the same model template.

 The backend